What will you find in Google Scholar?

 - References to patents and legal documents

-Use Google Scholar to find:
+Use Google Scholar:

-- Articles from non-peer reviewed journals
+- To also find articles from non-peer reviewed journals

 Use Google Scholar with UBU-link.
 The UBU-link is a quick way to the full text.